schmee/java-http-clj/README.md

 ```

 - POST/PUT requests

 ```
 (http/post "http://www.google.com" {:body "{\"foo\":\"bar\"}"})

-;; The body can be a string, an input stream or a byte array (http/post "http://www.google.com" {:body (.getBytes "{\"foo\":\"bar\"}")})
+;; The request body can be a string, an input stream or a byte array...

-;; Return the response body as a byte array
+(http/post "http://www.google.com" {:body (.getBytes "{\"foo\":\"bar\"}")})

-(http/post "http://www.google.com" {:body "{\"foo\":\"bar\"}"} {:as :byte-array})
+;; ...and you can choose the response body format with the `:as` option (http/post "http://www.google.com" {:body "{\"foo\":\"bar\"}"} {:as :byte-array})
 ```